Anatoly Maistruk

-Although he initially confessed to 28 murders in total and was investigated for similar killings across the USSR, Maistruk was found guilty of his eight confirmed killings and sentenced to death - by the time the verdict was announced, however, he had hanged himself in the detention center.
+Although he initially confessed to 28 murders in total and was investigated for similar killings across the USSR, Maistruk was found guilty of his eight confirmed killings and sentenced to death - by the time the verdict was announced, however, he had hanged himself in the detention centre.

 Early life

-Anatoly Grigoryevich Maistruk was born sometime circa the 1950s in the village of Mykytyntsi, Khmelnytskyi Oblast, UkSSR, the older of two sons born to Grigory and Anna Maistruk.
+Anatoly Grigoryevich Maistruk was born in the 1948 in the village of Mykytyntsi, Khmelnytskyi Oblast, UkSSR, the older of two sons born to Grigory and Anna Maistruk.
 Sometime during his youth, his father was imprisoned for collaborating with the Germans during World War II, due to which Maistruk and his younger brother Leonid were ostracized and bullied by their peers, who called them fascists.
 Due to this, Anatoly often had to defend his brother and engaged in fistfights, from which they developed a strong bond with one another.

 In 1963, his mother was arrested for stealing food from her workplace and given an eight-year prison sentence - fearing that both of them would be sent to an orphanage, Anatoly took his brother and fled the village, wandering around various parts of the USSR and surviving on odd jobs.
-When he became of age, Maistruk enlisted in the Soviet Armed Forces, where he received special training in knife throwing and Sambo.
-After leaving the service, he resumed traveling between various parts of the USSR with Leonid.
+When he came of age, Maistruk enlisted in the Soviet Armed Forces, where he received special training in knife throwing and Sambo.
+After leaving the service, he resumed travelling between various parts of the USSR with Leonid.

 Automobile accident

 In 1974, Maistruk was working as a truck driver, driving a Kamaz-brand delivery truck.
 One day, while passing through a village in Krasnodar Krai, he accidentally struck and killed a young boy who was playing on a road just outside of the settlement.
 Mortified by the accident, he picked up the boy's body and carried it back to the village.
-Villagers soon gathered to see what was going on, and after hearing from one of the boy's playmates that the stranger had killed him, some of the residents almost lynched Maistruk, but were prevented members of the militsiya who had arrived at the scene.
+Villagers soon gathered to see what was going on, and after hearing from one of the boy's playmates that the stranger had killed him, some of the residents almost lynched Maistruk, but were prevented by members of the militsiya who had arrived at the scene.

-Investigators soon established that the boy was struck while playing a game of courage with his friends, and that his death was a tragic accident.
-Maistruk was charged and convicted of vehicular manslaughter, for which he was ordered to serve a four-year sentence at a local detention center.
-He was released two years early for good behavior, and thereafter moved to Ust-Ilimsk, in the Irkutsk Oblast, where he found work at a construcion site for a new hydroelectric power plant.
+Investigators soon established that the boy was struck while playing a game of courage with his friends and that his death was a tragic accident.
+Maistruk was charged and convicted of vehicular manslaughter, for which he was ordered to serve a four-year sentence at a local detention centre.
+He was released two years early for good behaviour, and thereafter moved to Ust-Ilimsk, in the Irkutsk Oblast, where he found work at a construction site for a new hydroelectric power plant.